 The topcoat is a smart and single-breasted overcoat, cut much in the manner of a tailored jacket but far, far longer.
 It is made with tweed from a family run mill in County Donegal in Ireland, alive with tufts of unexpected shades, from amber to auburn to bright white.
 More

-The cloth from which the balmacaan is made is, yes, okay, brown — but it's so much more than that.
-It's a barleycorn tweed from County Donegal, alive with numberless, numerous, and beyond number little fluffy nuggets of wool, from chalk to auburn to chestnut.
+The cloth from which the balmacaan is made is, yes, okay, grey — but it's so much more than that.
+It's a barleycorn tweed from Northern Ireland, alive with numberless, numerous, and beyond number little fluffy nuggets of wool, from chalk to auburn to chestnut.
 More